passiv/snaptrade-php-sdk/README.md

 ### `snaptrade.referenceData.getPartnerInfo`<a id="snaptradereferencedatagetpartnerinfo"></a>

-Get metadata related to Snaptrade partner
+Returns useful data related to the specified ClientID, including allowed brokerages and data access.

 #### 🛠️ Usage<a id="🛠️-usage"></a>